KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 This method checks to know if an extra row should be shown.
 That is simply known if the `networkState` is not type `Status.SUCCESS`.

 The next method you will add to the adapter is the `onCreateViewHolder` method.
-This method is used by the adapter anytime an item from the list is to be displayed.
+This method is used by the adapter when a new ViewHolder of the given view type is needed.
 The method creates a new ViewHolder using a layout reference you pass to it.
 Go ahead and add the method to your class like so:

 ```kotlin
 // ./app/src/main/java/com/auth0/todo/util/ToDoListAdapter.java